epaga/EBBibleBot/HOW_TO_TEST.md

 This will test:
 - ✅ Reference parsing (English and German)
-- ✅ Command extraction (!bible and !bibel)
 - ✅ Book name normalization
 - ✅ API formatting
+- ✅ Command extraction (legacy text commands)

 **Expected output:** All tests should pass with green checkmarks ✅